 We count the number of days each beach has been under any DOH advisory in the last 30 days.
 Fewer days under advisory means a higher rank.
 When a DOH advisory is island-wide (“Brown Water Advisory, Island of Kaua'i”), every monitored beach on that island is counted as under advisory for those days.
 When an advisory is station-specific, only the matching beach is counted.

 The ranking measures water quality exposure only — days under advisory.
-It is not a swim-safety rating.
+It is not a complete swim decision.
 A beach can rank high here but still have strong currents, shore break, rip currents, or no lifeguards.
 Always check the individual beach page for physical-hazard information and live DOH status before you swim.

 Kaua'i has the most dramatic water-quality gradient of any Hawaiian island, for one reason: Mount Wai'ale'ale.